himadri2324/Computer-IT-Fundamentals/Practical-05-Registry-Practice/README.md

 Software-related Registry locations were explored to understand where Windows and applications store configuration information.

-A basic SOC investigation scenario was discussed to explain how Registry analysis can assist during security investigations by reviewing Registry locations for system configuration and software-related information.
+A basic SOC investigation scenario was discussed to explain how Registry analysis can assist during security investigations.

+Registry locations may be reviewed during an investigation to understand system configuration, software-related information, and potentially suspicious changes.

+These findings can be correlated with SIEM alerts, endpoint logs, and other security information as part of an investigation.

 No Registry entries were modified during the practical.